web-overlay/web-overlay.github.io/index.md

 Kirin is a key-order preserving structured overlay network (KOPSON).
 In Kirin, each node has a unique key.
-You can send a message to a node by specifying a key (unicast) and also to a set of nodes by specifing a key range (multicast or range query).
+You can send a message to a node by specifying a key (unicast) and also to a set of nodes by specifying a key range (multicast or range query).

-Kirin is a ring-based overlay network, and based on *Suzaku* structured overlay network, which is based on *Chord#*.
+Kirin is a ring-based overlay network and based on *Suzaku* structured overlay network, which is based on *Chord#*.

 # DDLL

 Kirin uses a modified version of DDLL algorithm for managing distributed doubly-linked ring structure.
-DDLL supports node insertion, deletion and failure recovery.
+DDLL supports node insertion, deletion, and failure recovery.
 This DDLL implementation is also included in Web-Overlay.

 ![DDLL logo](images/ddll-small.png)